Last Modified: 26 Jun 2014

 Day 19 Amarbayasgalant Monastery

-Another few hours’ drive would bring us to Amarbayasgalant Monastery.
-Built between 1727 and 1736 by the Manchu Emperor Enkh Amgalan, Amarbayasgalant is among the largest monasteries in Mongolia to have survived the purges of the 1930’s.
-With about 60 monks living and studying there, the monastery functions today as one of Mongolia’s central religious institutes, and consists of 29 different temples, all built in the classic Tibetan style.
+This morning we pack away our camp and drive for a a few hours to Amarbayasgalant Monastery.
+Built between 1727 and 1736 by the Manchu Emperor Enkh Amgalan, Amarbayasgalant is among the largest monasteries in Mongolia to have survived the purges of the 1930's.
+With about 60 monks living and studying here, the monastery functions today as one of Mongolia's central religious institutions, and consists of 29 different temples, all built in the calssic Tibetan style.

 Bush camp (no facilities) (1 nt)